Hey Unbelievers, Stop Sinning! – That’s Not What Unbelievers Need To Hear – Online Bible Lessons

 We Need Life, Not Rules and Behavior Improvement

 “Hey Mr., adultery is a sin against God and punishable by death according to His perfect Standard”.
 “Sir, homosexuality is an abomination against God so you better stop it before it’s too late”.
-“Mam, abortion is murder in God’s eyes and God will get you for it on Judgment day”.
+“Miss, abortion is murder in God’s eyes and God will get you for it on Judgment day”.

 How often are these words uttered to non-believers in hopes that they just get scared and stop committing whatever sin it is that they are involved in.
 Think about where the focus is when we say this to people.
 Our focus is on human effort, when it needs to be on Jesus.